Awelson/Blog/docs/Chess/Positions/queensac.md

 1. **..
 Bf5**, but Black loses a piece after **26.
 Nxd4 cxd4 27.
 Nf6 Qg7 28.
 Bxf5** the alternative ..
 Bxd3 27.
 Rd8+ Ke7 28.
 Nc6+ Ke6 29.
 Rxd3 also does not work out for black.

 2. **..
 Nf5**.
-Notice that g4 does not work because of Nxd6 Bxh7 Bxg4 leads to a drawn endgame.
+Notice that g4 does not work because Nxd6 Bxh7 Bxg4 leads to a drawn endgame.
 We can improve on this by moving our rook away with tempo which we can do via **26.
 Rd8+ Ke8 27.
 Rf8!!
-Kd6** and now g4 works.
+Kd6** and now g4 works (Qg6 can be met with h3).

 3. **.. f5** leaves the bishop hanging after Nxd4.